kirjavascript/tmpbar/README.md

 ### notes

-this project was a reimagining of [another bar](https://github.com/kirjavascript/cakeybar)
+this project is a reimagining of [another bar](https://github.com/kirjavascript/cakeybar)